freenas/freenas-docs/userguide/jails.rst

 to access the screen shown in
 :numref:`Figure %s <creating_jail_fig>`.

-.. note:: the "Add Jail" menu item will not appear until after you configure :menuselection:`Jails --> Configuration`.
+.. note:: the :guilabel:`Add Jail` menu item will not appear until after you configure
+   :menuselection:`Jails --> Configuration`.

 .. _creating_jail_fig: